-Quick Answer: The SpyPoint Flex-S ($150) is the best solar trail camera of 2026 — cellular, dual-carrier, and the solar panel is built right into the housing, so one purchase ends your battery runs forever.
-The Bushnell CelluCORE 20 Solar ($130) is the value alternative, the Moultrie Edge 2 Pro + Power Pack combo is the high-volume feeder king, a Tactacam Reveal + solar panel kit converts the most reliable cellular camera into a set-and-forget unit, and the Vosker V150 is the solar pick built specifically for security.
+Quick Answer: The SpyPoint Flex-S (about $150) is the best solar trail camera of 2026 — cellular, dual-carrier, and the solar panel is built right into the housing, so one purchase ends your battery runs forever.
+The Bushnell CelluCORE 20 Solar (about $130) is the value alternative, the Moultrie Edge 2 Pro + Power Pack combo is the high-volume feeder king, a Tactacam Reveal + solar panel kit converts the most reliable cellular camera into a set-and-forget unit, and the Vosker V150 is the solar pick built specifically for security.

 Solar trail cameras by the numbers